-Every year since 1972, amateur and professional fireworks enthusiasts of all ages gather in August in Muskegon, Michigan, for the Pyrotechnic Guild International (PGI) annual convention.
+Every year since 1972, amateur and professional fireworks enthusiasts of all ages gather in August for the Pyrotechnic Guild International (PGI) annual convention.
 With an attendance in the tens of thousands, the annual event is the biggest convention of its kind in the United States.

 Founded in 1969, PGI is an independent worldwide nonprofit organization of fireworks enthusiasts.
 Its membership is the largest pyrotechnic community in the world.
 The founder, Max P. Vander, was working as a publisher of a monthly fireworks newsletter when he had the idea to assemble an organization of like-minded individuals.